raspberrypilearning/editor-target-practice/en/step_2.md

 <h2 class="c-project-heading--task">Draw the grass</h2>

 --- task ---

-Add a second rectangle (`rect`{:.language-python}), coloured green and positioned lower in the view.
+➡️ Draw a green rectangle to represent the grass.

 --- /task ---

+Add a second light green rectangle (`rect`{:.language-python}) to represent the grass.

 <div class="c-project-code">
 --- code ---